How Much Will You Earn? Free 2026 Military Pay Calculator | BAH & BAS Included

 Okinawa, Japan: O-2 with dependents: $2,800-$3,200/month

-Can I calculate Army Reserve or National Guard pay with this tool?
+Can I calculate Reserve or National Guard pay?

 Absolutely!
 Select "Army Reserve" or "National Guard" in the service type dropdown.
-The calculator automatically adjusts for: 1) Drill pay calculation (typically 4 drill periods per month at 1/30 of monthly base pay each), 2) Annual Training (AT) pay (14 days of active duty pay), 3) BAH Type II when activated, and 4) Special bonuses unique to reserve components.
+The calculator automatically adjusts for drill pay (typically 4 drills per month at 1/30 of monthly base pay each), Annual Training pay, and BAH Type II when activated.

 What's the difference between BAH with and without dependents?

-BAH With Dependents: Higher rate for service members with legal dependents (spouse, children, or other dependents).
-BAH Without Dependents: Lower rate for single service members or those without legal dependents.
+BAH With Dependents is higher for service members with legal dependents (spouse, children).
+BAH Without Dependents is lower for single members.
 The difference can be $300-$800/month depending on location.
-Our calculator automatically selects the correct rate based on your dependency status input.
+Our calculator automatically selects the correct rate based on your dependents and marital status.

 Plan Your Military Financial Future Today!